whipowill/wow-addon-playerbots/MANUAL.md

 - triggers - what is happening
 - actions - what can the bot do
-- stragegy - what is the best action
+- strategy - what is the best action

 Strategies can be combined, so they merge their effects to produce desired choices.
-Bots use two strategy categories: combat and non-combat, depending on combat status.
+Bots use two categories of strategies: combat and non-combat.
 You can add, subtract, or toggle strategies using the combat and non-combat prefixes in your commands:

 ```
 co +strategy1,-strategy2,~strategy3